aperturerobotics/cli/docs/examples/bash-completions.md

 #### Distribution and Persistent Autocompletion

-Copy `autocomplete/bash_autocomplete` into `/etc/bash_completion.d/` and rename
+To make autocompletion persistent across shell sessions, you have a few options:

-it to the name of the program you wish to add autocomplete support for (or automatically install it there if you are distributing a package).
-Don't forget to source the file or restart your shell to activate the auto-completion.
+1.  **System-wide Installation:** Copy `autocomplete/bash_autocomplete` to `/etc/bash_completion.d/` and rename it to match your program's name (e.g., `/etc/bash_completion.d/myprogram`).
+This is common when distributing packages.
+Users may need to restart their shell or source the file manually (`source /etc/bash_completion.d/<myprogram>`) for the changes to take effect immediately.

 ```sh-session
 $ sudo cp path/to/autocomplete/bash_autocomplete /etc/bash_completion.d/<myprogram>
 $ source /etc/bash_completion.d/<myprogram>
 ```

-Alternatively, you can just document that users should `source` the generic `autocomplete/bash_autocomplete` and set `$PROG` within their bash configuration file, adding these lines:
+2.  **User Configuration:** Instruct users to add the following lines to their shell configuration file (e.g., `~/.bashrc` or `~/.bash_profile`), ensuring they replace `<myprogram>` with the actual program name and `path/to/cli` with the correct path to the script:

 ```sh-session
 $ PROG=<myprogram>